spatkar94/HistoTME/README.md

 HistoTME
 ==============
 pandoc --number-sections < test.md > out.html
-# Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images
+# Predicting the tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images

 ## Overview
 Implementation of HistoTME in our paper "Predicting tumor microenvironment composition and immunotherapy response in non-small cell lung cancer from digital histopathology images":